 Promote your show on other podcasts or media

 If you have a great guest or have some unique content on your podcast, it’s a great idea to promote that content on other podcasts and platforms.
 I ended up writing an article for The Harvard Business Review on a few patterns my podcast guests fell into, which was educational, but also allowed me to link to my podcast from hbr.org.

 I’ve also appeared on other podcasts, including the Finding Brave Podcast, Matter Leadership Podcast and The Bright Spot podcast.

 Plan your company podcast

-Many PR or marketing people who ask me how to start a company podcast, give me a blank stare when I ask one simple question: What are your first twelve shows about?
+Many PR or marketing people who ask me how to start a company podcast and up giving me a blank stare when I ask simple questions: What are your first twelve shows about?
 Who will host it?
 Where will it be recorded?
 Will it be guest-driven, or solo host-driven?
-Do you have staff that will devote the time and focus required to complete it?
+Do you have staff who will devote the time and focus required to complete it?
 Do you have the technological prowess to get this done?

 Getting buy-in for your podcast